 Importance of play

-Every nursery rhyme you sing, all of the counting songs, and the games of 'peek-a-boo' all support a baby and young child's learning of their world and how it works; play is still a hugely significant part of children's lives as they starts school and continues growing.
+Every nursery rhyme you sing, all of the counting songs, and the games of 'peek-a-boo' all support a baby and young child's learning of their world and how it works; play is still a hugely significant part of children's lives as they start school and continue growing.

 Through play we test our abilities both physically and socially: